What can prevent my back from hurting after riding a horse?

 1. Wear Appropriate Gear

 The most important thing when it comes to preventing back pain after horse riding is making sure you are wearing the correct gear.
 This means wearing a riding helmet, boots, gloves, and a riding jacket.
 Additionally, make sure you have a properly fitting saddle and stirrups.
-All of these items are essential for providing the necessary support and protection to your back.
+All of these items are essential for providing the necessary support and protection to your back.2.
+Stretch Before Riding

 Before you even get on the horse, make sure to stretch your back, arms, and legs.
 This will help loosen up your muscles and prepare them for the ride.
-Additionally, it can help prevent any muscle strain or tightness from occurring during the ride.
+Additionally, it can help prevent any muscle strain or tightness from occurring during the ride.3.
+Ride Correctly

 When riding, make sure that you are holding the reins correctly and that your body is held in a proper position.
 Your back should be straight, your legs should be bent, and your heels should be down.
 Additionally, make sure to keep your head and neck in line with your spine.
-This will help prevent any strain on your back.
+This will help prevent any strain on your back.4.
+Take Breaks

 It is important to take regular breaks while riding to give your back a rest.
 This will help prevent any strain or injury from occurring.
-Additionally, if you feel any pain or discomfort in your back, take a break immediately.
+Additionally, if you feel any pain or discomfort in your back, take a break immediately.5.
+Seek Professional Help

 Your core muscles are the group of muscles located in your abdomen and lower back.
 These muscles play an important role in supporting your body while riding, and when they’re weak, it can put extra strain on your back and cause pain.
 To avoid this, it’s important to strengthen your core muscles.